ecarvallo777/admetricks_test/README.md

 # How to run?
 ***
-First of all, u need **to verify that you have nodeJs +8 installed.**
+First of all, you need **to verify that you have nodeJs +8 installed.**

     node -v

-if u don't have nodejs installed, u need to navigate to https://nodejs.org and follows the steps of installation.
+if you don't have nodejs installed, you need to navigate to https://nodejs.org and follows the steps of installation.

-Then, when u have installed nodeJs, u need **to check that u have installed npm.**
+Then, when you have installed nodeJs, you need **to check that u have installed npm.**

     npm -v

-Now, **u need to install some libraries.**
+Now, **you need to install some libraries.**

 {headless browser}.